Last Updated on January 30, 2023 by lauren

 Adrenaline junkies will love the activities available to them when camping at Sanddrif Holiday Resort.

-Located in the Cederberg Wilderness Area, which boasts some of the best hiking trails near Cape Town, campers can go rock climbing, mountain biking, and relax in the waters of the nearby Maalgat Pools.
+Located in the Cederberg Wilderness Area, which boasts some of the best hiking trails near Cape Town, including the popular Wolfberg Arch trail.
+Campers can go rock climbing, mountain biking, and relax in the waters of the nearby Maalgat Pools.

 Campsite Specs: